appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 NOTE: The relationship between Vesper Wallet that creates Vesper Token and the AS in practice will be likely a trusted relationship and therefore AS may chose to trust the Vesper Token without further verification.

-### STI-VS Verification
+### Verification

-Once the Vesper Token reaches the VS, the token undergoes further checks to confirm its authenticity and integrity.
+Once the Vesper Token reaches the Verification Service (VS), the token undergoes further checks to confirm its authenticity and integrity.

 - Payload Verification: The first step for VS is to verify the Vesper Token’s signature.
 This ensures that the token has not been tampered with during transit.
 Any modification to the payload will invalidate the signature, and the VS will reject the communication.
 - SD-JWT Claim Verification: After validating the Vesper Token, the VS looks up each of the SD-JWTs associated with the claim types included in the Vesper Token.
 Each SD-JWT contains claims made by the Claim Agents and must be verified individually.